comarquet/DesignPattern/presentation/slides.md

 ---

-# Dans ce cours
+# In this lecture

-- Les design patterns proposé par le Gang Of Four (GoF)
+- The design patterns presented here were published by the "Gang Of Four", that is a collective of authors
-- Livre paru en 1994 "Design Patterns: Elements of Reusable Object-Oriented Software"
+- The book was published in 1994 "Design Patterns: Elements of Reusable Object-Oriented Software"
-- Auteurs :
+- Authors :
     - Erich Gamma
     - Richard Helm
     - Ralph Johnson